19.6 ~, \nobreakspace

 before~after

-Note that the word ‘tie’ has this meaning in the TeX/Texinfo community; this differs from the typographic term “tie”, which is a diacritic in the shape of an arc, called a “tie-after” accent in The TeXbook.
+The word ‘tie’ has the above meaning in the TeX community; this differs from the typographic term “tie”, which is a diacritic in the shape of an arc, called a “tie-after” accent in the TeX world: o͡o (see Accents).

-In addition, despite the period, LaTeX does not use the end-of-sentence spacing (see \@).
+In addition, despite the period, LaTeX does not use end-of-sentence spacing (see \@).

 Exactly where ties should be used is something of a matter of taste, sometimes alarmingly dogmatic taste, among readers.
-Nevertheless, here are some usage models, many of them from The TeXbook.
+If you are using a particular style guide, then of course you should use its particular recommendations.
+Here are some widely accepted examples, many of them from The TeXbook.

 Unofficial LaTeX2e reference manual